Talent Development Glossary Terms

 Common adult learning theories include:

 • Knowles’ Theory of Andragogy: Malcolm Knowles is credited with developing this theory in the 1970s.
-Andragogy differs from pedagogy in that adult learners bring their experiences with them to guide their learning journeys and have more choice and control over how they learn.
+Andragogy differs from pedagogy in that adult learners bring their experiences with them to guide their learning journeys.
+Adults have more choice and control over their learning environment.
 Andragogy is the cornerstone of all adult learning theories.

 • Gagne’s Nine Events of Instruction: Is a widely known and systematic approach to creating effective learning design.
 When completed in order, the nine events lead to better engagement and improved retention.